Casperdroid5/STE-LED-SIGN/README.md

 1. Hold the button for 3 seconds until the button LED lights up
 2. The circle will blink blue while waiting for a connection
 3. Connect to "STE_LED_Control" from your Bluetooth device
-4. The circle will stay solid blue once connected
+4. The circle will stay solid blue once connected (and after the first command for example: "?" has been send.

 ### Bluetooth Commands